mtirado1/writing-scripts/README.md

 Syntax: `getheader HEADER [FILE]`

-Prints the contents of the text under the first header section matched by `HEADER`, including the header.
+Prints the contents of the text under the first header section matched by `HEADER`, including the header and other sub-headers.